holos-aafc/Holos/H.Content/Documentation/Poultry Training Guide/Holos_4_Training_Guide_Poultry.md

 > *At a minimum, Holos requires the area of the field, type of crop grown, and a field-specific fertilizer application rate (where applicable) to calculate direct and indirect N<sub>2</sub>O emissions.*

 > *Residue management of each crop (and cover crop) can be adjusted in Holos (see the ‘Residue’ tab).
-Holos provides default values depending on the type of crop being grown and will set a value for percentage of product returned to soil, percentage of straw returned to soil, etc. These residue input settings will have an impact on the final soil carbon change estimates, as well as soil N<sub>2</sub>O emissions estimates.*
+Holos provides default values depending on the type of crop being grown and will set a value for percentage of product returned to soil, percentage of straw returned to soil, etc. These residue input settings will have an impact on the final soil C change estimates, as well as soil N<sub>2</sub>O emissions estimates.*

 > *Furthermore, biomass fractions and N concentrations can be overwritten by the user, and in this way ‘custom’ crops can be added that are currently not available in the crop drop-down menus.*